Nick Cordero: Personal life

 On September 3, 2017, Cordero married dancer Amanda Kloots in a formal ceremony.
-Their son was born in 2019.
+Their son was born on June 10, 2019.

 Illness and death

 Cordero was initially diagnosed with pneumonia while staying with his wife and son at the guest house of former Bullets Over Broadway co-star Zach Braff.
 He was admitted to a hospital on March 30, 2020, where he was later diagnosed with COVID-19 during the pandemic in Los Angeles.
-Cordero was listed in critical condition, was placed on a ventilator, and was being treated with dialysis and extracorporeal membrane oxygenation (ECMO).
+He was initially offered hydroxychloroquine.
+Due to his worsening condition, his doctors put him in a medically-induced coma and placed him on a ventilator, and treated him with dialysis and extracorporeal membrane oxygenation (ECMO).
+He was also enrolled into the clinical trial for the antiviral drug remdesivir, which was taking place at Cedars-Sinai Medical Center.

 On April 18, 2020, his right leg was amputated due to a blood clot as a result of complications from his illness.
 By May 1, 2020, he had major lung damage including "holes in his lungs" and lung scarring.
 A tracheostomy tube was inserted to help him breathe.

 On July 5, 2020, after 95 days in the hospital, Cordero died at Cedars-Sinai Medical Center in Los Angeles, at age 41.
 His body was cremated.

-Memory
+Legacy

 On July 7, 2020, an effort was launched to rename the Longacre Theatre in Manhattan after Cordero.
 On September 2, 2021, the Broadway production of Waitress paid tribute to Cordero, with Kloots and the show's cast performing his single "Live Your Life".
 Additionally, the "Live Your Life Pie" has become a permanent part of the show's set and script.
 A film of a rooftop performance of a song from Bullets Over Broadway is dedicated to his memory, commemorating his portrayal of Cheech.

+On September 2, 2020, American singer-songwriter Finneas released the song "What They'll Say About Us", which was partly inspired by Cordero's death.

+On November 8, 2021, the first 'Nick Cordero Award' scholarship was awarded at Toronto Metropolitan University.
+The fundraising efforts of his former classmates and friends enabled this award to be given in perpetuity.